nansencenter/DAPPER/dapper/mods/QG/f90/README.md

 - In parameters.f90:
     - Capitalized m,n
     - Swapped NY1 and NX1 in definitions of M,N
+    - Changed typing of arrays in interface.f90, qgflux.f90, qgstep.f90 to allocatable.
 - Made `interface.f90` for Python.